What is the ANSTO Nuclear Medicine Project?

 Mo-99 Manufacturing Facility moved into the ‘transition phase’ carrying out batch runs of product to support domestic and international customers in their applications to relevant regulatory bodies

-Domestic commercial supply expected to commence in April - May 2019
+Domestic commercial supply commenced in April 2019

 ANM Board of Directors